lino-framework/book/docs/admin/root.rst

   $ cat >> .ssh/authorized_keys

 Paste the maintainer's public key to the terminal.
 Press :kbd:`ENTER` to add at least one newline.
-Press :kbd:`Ctrl+D`
+Press :kbd:`Ctrl+D` to say you're finished with pasting content.

-The :xfile:`.ssh` directory should have permissions set to ``700`` to restrict access so that only the owner can read, write, or open it.
+Note that the :xfile:`.ssh` directory should have permissions set to ``700`` to restrict access so that only the owner can read, write, or open it.